The following is a review of Greta — Directed by Neil Jordan.

 It’s been twenty years since the release of the original Independence Day.
 That film from 1996 is a nice, fun little popcorn film.
 I have a lot of fun with it, even if it isn’t considered a ‘great film’.
 That said, I was really pessimistic when I sat down in the theater to watch the sequel, Resurgence.
 I had heard that Will Smith wasn’t in the sequel, and that Mae Whitman had been replaced by Maika Monroe.
 I was worried, but I wanted to like the film.
 Now I’ve seen it, and it’s even worse than I had feared.
 Continue reading “REVIEW: Independence Day: Resurgence (2016)”→

-I’m not really a horror fan – to be honest – the rest of my family loves the genre, though.
-This was a horror film that intrigued me, due to the fact that the story in itself actually resembles a nightmare I’ve had multiple times.
-People going towards me slowly with ill intent.
+To be honest, I wouldn’t really call myself a ‘horror fan’ or ‘horror aficionado,’ even though the rest of my family clearly adores the genre.
+It Follows, however, was a horror film that intrigued me, due to the fact that the story, in itself, actually resembled a nightmare I’ve had multiple times — one featuring an individual walking towards me ever so slowly with ill intent.

-Unfortunately, I didn’t go to the CPH Pix festival – and I didn’t find time to see it during its wide release in my home country.
-Instead, I ordered it on Amazon – and the Blu-Ray just arrived.
-I have never been more excited to review a horror film.
+Unfortunately, I didn’t go to the CPH PIX Film festival.
+I didn’t find time to see it during its wide release in my home country either.
+Instead, I recently ordered it on Amazon.
+The Blu-Ray just arrived.
+When I pressed play, I don’t think I had ever been more excited to review a horror film.
 Continue reading “REVIEW: It Follows (2015)”→